 Application start 27 November 2023

 Application end (with scholarship) 26 January 2024

 Olivier Chamard / Geneva Academy

-The programme of the Master in Transitional Justice, Human Rights and the Rule of Law is structured around the following components.
+Our Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ) is one of the very few courses on this subject worldwide.
+It is structured around the following components.

 In the second semester students have the opportunity to go on a study trip to learn about leading institutions and organizations active in the field of transitional justice.